 Towels and linens are provided.
-A new set will be supplied halfway through your two-week stay.
+A new set is supplied halfway through your 2-week stay.
 Maid service is not available in Untour apartments.
-Doing laundry during your stay is possible either by arrangement with the landlords or through self-serve machines.
-Payment is directly arranged with the landlord.

 Reading lamps leave a lot to be desired all over Europe.
 We’re not quite sure why, but rather than try to reform the whole continent on behalf of our customers, we simply tell our customers: If you like to read in bed, you may want to bring a small battery-powered reading lamp like those sold in bookstores everywhere in the States.

 Most, but not all of our apartments are adjacent to, or near, the host’s home.
 Furnishings vary widely and according to the custom of each country.
 Many of our apartments are furnished with family possessions, antiques, etc. This gives a very different feeling than a typical "vacation rental" property in the

 states.
 It's often warmer and more homey, with all the pros and cons that "warm and homey" imply.

 The majority of our Spanish accommodations are renovated summer homes, so they tend to be large with multiple bedrooms and bathrooms; however, even though our vacation rentals are large, you won’t be sharing your accommodation with anyone else.